GMAT Word Problems: Introduction and Strategies.

 You may love GMAT word problems or you may hate them, but you can’t get around them if you want to ace the GMAT Quant section.
-No matter what your feelings are about this problem type, though, Magoosh’s experts have put together everything you need to know (and practice!)
-GMAT word problems in order to master them before test day.
+However, no matter what your feelings are about this problem type, Magoosh’s experts have put together everything you need to know (and practice!) in order to master GMAT word problems before you encounter them on test day.

 Table of Contents